Rio Celeste Waterfalls: Complete Guide to Rio Celeste, Costa Rica

 Borbollones Hot Spring

-rio celeste hiking
+bubbling thermal waters below rio celeste hiking

 About 50 metres (164 ft) further along the main trail, you will start to smell sulphur (that rotten egg smell) indicating the Borbollones hot spring.
 Look into the river on your left and you will see small areas of bubbling water.
 The geothermal water is released here creating a hot spring.